 KonnectShift develops IoT-based Fleet Optimization Solutions

 Canadian startup KonnectShift provides IoT solutions to optimize fleet and asset management.
 The startup develops Konnect – GS01, an automatic electronic logging device (ELD) to continuously track vehicular health.
-The solution includes route planning and optimization for real-time dispatch, advanced analytics to enable alerts regarding driving, vehicles, and fuel, predictive maintenance alerts to reduce downtime, as well as developing driver management apps.
+The solution includes route planning and optimization for real-time dispatch, advanced analytics to enable alerts regarding driving, vehicles, and fuel, predictive maintenance alerts to reduce downtime, as well as the development of driver management apps.

 Discover all Automotive Technologies & Startups

-The Automotive Industry Trends & Startups outlined in this report only scratch the surface of automotive trends that we identified during our in-depth research.
-Among others, hybrid vehicles, robotics, and automotive sensor technologies will transform the sector as we know it today.
+The trends in the automotive industry and startups outlined in this report only scratch the surface of automotive trends that we identified during our in-depth research.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.